bengfarrell/rgf-blog/content/blog/2014-07-22-wbc14-thoughts-wine-bloggers-conference.md

 [![Fare at the Wine Blogger Awards dinner.](http://s3.amazonaws.com/thegourmez-wpmedia/2014/07/WBC_14_143-500x332.jpg)](http://www.rebeccagomezfarrell.com/2014/07/wbc14-thoughts-wine-bloggers-conference/wbc_14_143/) Fare at the Wine Blogger Awards dinner.</div>

-\--the chance to get to know other wine writers and a bevy of industry professionals, and an afternoon spent at the Sanford Winery nestled in the Sta.
+\—the chance to get to know other wine writers and a bevy of industry professionals, and an afternoon spent at the Sanford Winery nestled in the Sta.
 Rita Hills AVA all for $100 for citizen bloggers like myself.

 Next, add in the amazing value of the multiple excursions the conference put together.
 I attended the Bridlewood excursion for only $15, and we enjoyed a large picnic lunch at the winery’s immensely scenic grounds—

 [![WBC_14_160](http://s3.amazonaws.com/thegourmez-wpmedia/2014/07/WBC_14_160-500x332.jpg)](http://www.rebeccagomezfarrell.com/2014/07/wbc14-thoughts-wine-bloggers-conference/wbc_14_160/)

-\--tastings of their wines with the meal, and a panel of local food producers that resulted in yes, more food and wine.
+\—tastings of their wines with the meal, and a panel of local food producers that resulted in yes, more food and wine.